winddori2002/TriAAN-VC/README.md

 The steps are for VCTK dataset and if you want to use other dataset, you need to modify the details.

-- To get mel-spectrograms, lf0, and metadata, run the following code and modify the directories in the ```./config/preprocess.yaml```.
+- To split dataset and get mel-spectrograms, lf0, and metadata, run the following code and modify the directories in the ```./config/preprocess.yaml```.

 ```
 python preprocess.py